 For example, Intuition reports that 83% of employees get more done when they work from home, which translates to a 27% improvement in overall company productivity.

-By removing geographic limitations to hiring, employers gain access to a larger talent pool, which allows them to find talent with a more diverse range of experience and skill sets to meet their specific needs.
+By removing geographic limitations to hiring through employee mobility, employers gain access to a larger talent pool, which allows them to find talent with a more diverse range of experience and skill sets to meet their specific needs.

 Additionally, by offering a work-from-home option, companies can reduce employee churn.